 Many of today’s educators look down on rote learning and consider it akin to a form of child abuse.
-Many consider this form of learning to be “out of style,”1 “ghastly boring”2 and even “mindless.”3 “Having to spend long periods of time on repetitive tasks is a sign that learning is not taking place — that this is not a productive learning situation,” says Bartoli.4
+Many consider this form of learning to be “out of style,”1 “ghastly boring,”2 and even “mindless.”3 “Having to spend long periods on repetitive tasks is a sign that learning is not taking place — that this is not a productive learning situation,” says Bartoli.4

 “In educational circles, sometimes the phrase ‘drill and kill’ is used, meaning that by drilling the student, you will kill his or her motivation to learn,” explains Daniel Willingham, a University of Virginia professor of psychology who has written extensively on learning and memory.
 “Drilling often conjures up images of late-19th-century schoolhouses, with students singsonging state capitals in unison without much comprehension of what they have ‘learned.’5

-The 1850 edition of Noah Webster’s Dictionary, however, defines “rote” as: “To fix in memory by means of frequent repetition.”6 That certainly is the essence of what we mean by rote memorization.
+However, the 1850 edition of Noah Webster’s Dictionary defines “rote” as: “To fix in memory by means of frequent repetition.”7 That certainly is the essence of what we mean by rote memorization.

-What modern educators totally ignore is the fact that rote memorization is not only the easiest way to learn something; it often is the only way to learn something.7 Its purpose is to create automaticity, so that the child will know something without having to think about it.
+What modern educators seem to ignore is that rote memorization is not only the easiest way to learn something; it often is the only way to learn something.8 Its purpose is to create automaticity so the child will know something without thinking about it.
 Below are just a few examples of skills where automaticity plays such an important role that a child will suffer from a learning disability unless they have been automatized:

-- A child whose ability to discriminate between left and right has not been automatised will confuse letters like b and d, either when reading or when writing, or he may write E instead of 3, or confuse 17 and 71.
+- A child whose ability to discriminate between left and right has not been automatized will confuse letters like b and d, either when reading or writing, write E instead of 3, or confuse 17 and 71.

-- There is no substitute for rote in learning the arithmetic facts.
-That knowledge is essential in order to perform in one’s head or on paper the four functions of arithmetic: adding, subtracting, multiplying and division.
-Being given a calculator to perform these functions without having this basic knowledge in one’s head gives the child no clue as to whether the answer on the calculator is right or wrong.
+- There is no substitute for rote in learning arithmetic facts.
+That knowledge is essential to perform in one’s head or on paper the four functions of arithmetic: adding, subtracting, multiplying, and division.
+Having a calculator to perform these functions without this basic knowledge in one’s head gives the child no clue as to whether the answer on the calculator is right or wrong.

-- The child’s lifelong access to the intellectual treasures of centuries depends on his mastery of 26 abstract symbols in an arbitrarily fixed order, i.e. the alphabet.
-His ability to organize and retrieve innumerable kinds of information from sources ranging from encyclopedias to computers depends on his having memorized that purely arbitrary order.8
+- The child’s lifelong access to the intellectual treasures of centuries depends on his mastery of 26 abstract symbols in an arbitrarily fixed order, i.e., the alphabet.
+Their ability to organize and retrieve numerous kinds of information from sources ranging from encyclopedias to computers depends on their having memorized that purely arbitrary order.9

-There are many other examples, but this should be enough to illustrate the importance of rote learning.
+There are many other examples, but this illustrates the importance of rote learning.

-Research has shown that when properly applied, rote learning is a consistently effective teaching method.
-For example, a recent meta-analysis of 85 academic intervention studies with students with learning disabilities found that regardless of the practical or theoretical orientation of the study, the largest effect sizes were obtained by interventions that included systematic drill, repetition, practice, and review.9
+Research has shown that rote learning is a consistently effective teaching method when properly applied.
+For example, a meta-analysis of 85 academic intervention studies with students with learning disabilities found that regardless of the practical or theoretical orientation of the study, the largest effect sizes were obtained by interventions that included systematic drill, repetition, practice, and review.10

-According to Christodoulou, education needs to take advantage of what we know about memory and how it works.
+According to Christodoulou, education must take advantage of what we know about memory and how it works.
 People have working memory and long-term memory.
-Working memory can manage between three and seven bits of information at any one time.
-Long-term memory is not limited like that and committing things to long-term memory can be immensely useful.
+Working memory can manage between three and seven bits of information at any time.
+Long-term memory is not limited like that, and committing things to long-term memory can be immensely useful.

 “You can effectively cheat the limitations of working memory by storing things very well in long-term memory,” says Christodoulou.
 “If you have to think through 7X3 every time you meet it, you’re taking up space in working memory.
 Why that is a problem is that as soon as you get a little bit further in mathematics you’re going to hit problems where 7X3 is part of a much bigger problem and that is going to slow down or even stop your ability to solve that bigger problem.